h0tk3y/geometry/README.md

 * Polygon triangulation
   * Ear clipping algorithm

+* Segments intersection
+  * Bentley-Ottman algorithm

-Geometry primitives like _left turn_ predicate, distance and segment intersection are also there.
+Geometry primitives like _left turn_ predicate and distance are also there.

 Visualizer
 ---